Shadow of the Vampire: Cast

-Character details

-The film depicts several of the major characters as being killed by the vampire; however, historically these individuals continued to live long lives after the film's production.
-Fritz Wagner and Albin Grau, who are shown having their necks snapped by Count Orlok, lived to the 1950s and 1970s respectively.
-Greta Schroeder, who also did not actually die, continued to have a film career until the 1950s and died in 1980.
-She is also depicted as being a famous actress, but in fact, she was little known, and by the 1930s her roles had diminished to only occasional appearances.
-Of all the characters, Murnau died the soonest after the production of Nosferatu, killed in a car crash in California in 1931.
-The film's depiction of Murnau as ruthless and dictatorial is also inaccurate.
-He was known as a director with rare sensitivity.

 Production

-The film's working title was Burned to Light, but Merhige decided to change the name of the film when Dafoe asked, "Who's Ed?"; the actor thought the title was Burn Ed to Light.
+The premise of Count Orlok being played by an actual Nosferatu in the eponymous film was recorded by Ado Kyrou, who in his 1953 book Le Surréalisme au Cinéma incorrectly wrote: "The credits name the music hall actor Max Schreck as the vampire's performer, but it is well-known that this information is deliberately untrue.
+No one has ever been able to reveal the identity of this extraordinary actor whose brilliant face made him forever unrecognizable. [...]
+What is hidden behind the character of Nosferatu?
+Could it be Nosferatu himself?"
+Although ill-informed, Kyrou's notion that the screen monster was also a real-life monster would popularize the mystery around Nosferatu.

 The film was produced by Nicolas Cage's Saturn Films.
 Cage originally intended to play Schreck, but later cast Dafoe when he expressed interest in the role.
 Cage stated he always wanted Malkovich as Murnau.
+Cage has previously acted with Malkovich in Con Air (1997) and Dafoe in Wild at Heart (1990).
 Members of the online game the Hollywood Stock Exchange were able to donate a small sum towards the film's production in exchange for listing their names on the DVD release of the film as "virtual producers".

-Producer Cage has previously acted with Malkovich in Con Air (1997) and Dafoe in Wild at Heart (1990) respectively.

-To create the aesthetic of old film, cinematographer Lou Bogue shot much of the film with Kodak Vision 800T film stock - a high speed specialty stock with very coarse grain - in Super 35mm format, which further enhanced the effect when cropped and enlarged to anamorphic.
+The film's working title was Burned to Light, but Merhige decided to change the name of the film when Dafoe asked, "Who's Ed?"; the actor thought the title was Burn Ed to Light.
+To create the aesthetic of old film, cinematographer Lou Bogue shot much of the film with Kodak Vision 800T film stock – a high speed specialty stock with very coarse grain – in Super 35mm format, which further enhanced the effect when cropped and enlarged to anamorphic.

 Release

 Shadow of the Vampire had its world premiere at the 2000 Cannes Film Festival.
-It was given a limited release in the United States on December 29, 2000.

-Home media

-Shadow of the Vampire was released on DVD in widescreen format on March 29, 2001.
-On January 5, 2010, In2Film released the film on Region 2 DVD.
+It was given a limited release in the United States on 29 December 2000.
+It was released on DVD in widescreen format on March 29, 2001.
+On 5 January 2010, In2Film released the film on Region 2 DVD.